 This is a great way to learn a job whilst being paid.
 If you follow this route you will be supported by the £1,000 care leaver bursary for new apprentices.
 It is important to ensure that, by undertaking an apprenticeship, you will not be financially disadvantaged, so we will do an assessment of your outgoings and may offer help towards your rent, council tax, equipment-related expenses, etc.

 If your Apprenticeship is arranged through a college you will still have Personal Education Plan (PEP) and/or Education, Health and Care Plan (EHCP) meetings to discuss your progress.

-To find out more about apprenticeships look at:
+Find out more about apprenticeships at Gov.uk apprenticeships-guide.